gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 If you have a newer version, you should be fine as well.

 To introduce the use of Scrapy, we will reuse the same example we used in the previous section.
-We will start by scraping a list of URLs from [the list of members of the Ontario Legislative Assembly](http://www.ontla.on.ca/web/members/members_current.do?locale=en) and then visit those URLs to scrape [detailed information](http://www.ontla.on.ca/web/members/members_detail.do?locale=en&ID=7085) about those ministers.
+We will start by scraping a list of URLs from [the list of members of the ACT Legislative Assembly](http://www.ontla.on.ca/web/members/members_current.do?locale=en) and then visit those URLs to scrape [detailed information](http://www.ontla.on.ca/web/members/members_detail.do?locale=en&ID=7085) about those ministers.